nanobox-io/nanobox-docs/source/providers/create/index.html.md

 description: Creating a custom cloud provider integration.
 ---

 Creating an integration into Nanobox can be done entirely outside of Nanobox.
 In fact, the entire integration will live outside of Nanobox.
 Essentially, a provider integration is just an API endpoint that standardizes the interaction with the cloud provider.
-The API then faciliates the communication with the cloud provider by acting as a bridge or proxy.
+The API then facilitates the communication with the cloud provider by acting as a bridge or proxy.

 The integration can be written in any language and run anywhere.
 As long as the API conforms to the specification as detailed here, the endpoint can be added into nanobox and nanobox users can launch apps on your provider.